 In 2021, the Jewish community of Cluj claimed a pinkas that was looted during World War II.
-The pinkas, a 19th-century handwritten registry of burials, was initially offered by the auction house Kestenbaum & Co. for February 18, 2021, but was then seized by US authorities and is in the process of being restituted
+The pinkas, a 19th-century handwritten registry of burials, was initially offered by the auction house Kestenbaum & Co. for February 18, 2021, but was then seized by US authorities and restituted to Romania.
+Also, pinkasim